JuliaLang/www_old.julialang.org/index.md

 For a more in-depth discussion of the rationale and advantages of Julia over other systems, see the following highlights or read the [introduction](http://docs.julialang.org/en/stable/manual/introduction/) in the [online manual](http://docs.julialang.org).

-JuliaCon 2016, the annual conference on Julia was held during June 21st - 25th at MIT.
+JuliaCon 2017, the annual conference on Julia was held during June 20st - 24th at the University of California, Berkeley.
 Below is a random video from our youtube playlist of the talks.
 Click on the playlist icon to check out the other videos.

 {% include juliacon-player-2017.html %}